This post may contain affiliate links. Please see my disclosure policy for details.

 It is hectic but extremely popular with tourists and locals alike and you may have to queue at peak times.

-However, it’s cheap tasty food that will make you come back for more.
+However, it’s cheap and tasty food that will make you come back for more.
 It’s prepared indoors but you’ll be eating outside which is much more fun!

 There’s actually no menu, so you can’t tell prices, but you will see everyone tucking into falafel, bread and some side dishes.

 You can have Humous, Tabuleh etc. and even fries if you’re feeling it.
 It’s really good value for money.
-My six pieces of falafel, side order of bread, humous, diet coke (lol don’t judge me), fries and tea came to around 5JOD (£5).
+My six pieces of falafel, a side order of bread, humous, diet coke (lol don’t judge me), fries and tea came to around 5JOD (£5).